History of the Somers Mansion

 mansion construction.jpg

-After the O’Brien family moved out, the Mansion was used by the John O’Brien Lumber Company both as offices and continuing to house company visitors.
-The Company Manager lived there and, in 1913, the then Manager opened the Mansion as the “Mountain Inn,” which officially remained open until 1916.
+This era was short lived and the O’Brien’s only stayed 3 years before moving to Vancouver to begin a new lumber operation in 1906.
+After the O’Brien family moved out, the Mansion continued to be used by the Somers Lumber Company both as offices and continuing to house company visitors.
+The Company Manager was expected to live on site with their family and, in 1913, the then-Manager opened the Mansion as the “Mountain Inn,” which officially remained open until 1916.

 MCS Mountain Inn 1912.jpg

 It wasn’t until 1946 that the Mansion became truly private property.
-It was sold to mill Manager McDevitt.
-His family owned the Mansion for the following sixty years- until 2005!
-The McDevitt’s were a rather private bunch and few people were invited in during their ownership, building curiosity in the community.
+With the end of the Lumber Company, the Mansion became owned by the McDevitt family who were then serving as mill manager.
+The McDevitt family owned the Mansion for the following sixty years.
+The McDevitt’s were a rather private bunch and few people were invited in during their ownership, which ultimately built curiosity in the community.

 My Albums 1563.jpg